notofonts/math/fontbakery/notofonts-NotoSansMath-googlefonts-report.md

 <li>U+2007 FIGURE SPACE: not included in any glyphset definition</li>
 <li>U+2008 PUNCTUATION SPACE: not included in any glyphset definition</li>
 <li>U+200A HAIR SPACE: not included in any glyphset definition</li>
-<li>U+2010 HYPHEN: try adding one of: kaithi, arabic, syloti-nagri, sundanese, sora-sompeng, kharoshthi, yi, armenian, hebrew, coptic, kayah-li, cham, lisu</li>
+<li>U+2010 HYPHEN: try adding one of: cham, armenian, coptic, kayah-li, sora-sompeng, yi, hebrew, lisu, sundanese, kaithi, syloti-nagri, kharoshthi, arabic</li>
 <li>U+2015 HORIZONTAL BAR: try adding adlam</li>
 <li>U+2016 DOUBLE VERTICAL LINE: not included in any glyphset definition</li>
 <li>U+2017 DOUBLE LOW LINE: not included in any glyphset definition</li>